kevvvinyao/scientific_research/Unity_3D_learning_notes.md

 For example, movement of object should be written in the part, so that you can give it an order to move any frame

+Besides, any operations and judgements which need timely handle all should be added in this funtion, such as collision, hurt.

+In brief, if you want to make an object respond your keyboards press all the time, you should use update function.